databrary/presentations/jlsc-15/jlsc.md

 By bringing together and creating collaborations among these various administrative offices in new ways, Databrary has effected research into these university administrative processes themselves.
 These relationships were envisioned from the start, with the collaborating units participating in conversations even before proposal writing began.

-Inter-institutional sharing is enabled by a document called the Databrary Access Agreement (http://databrary.org/access/policies/agreement.html).
+Inter-institutional sharing is enabled by a document called the Databrary Access Agreement (Databrary, 2015c).
 This agreement is signed by a university officer with authority to affirm the enforcement of research practices on behalf of their institution.
 This is typically the director of an Office of Sponsored Programs.
 Individual researchers at that institution may then be authorized by that officer to access and share data using Databrary.